 - Farro Salad with Butternut Squash, Bacon and Cranberries

-- Preheat oven to 350°F. Line a baking sheet with foil.
-Rub cut side of squash halves with oil and sprinkle with spices and salt.
-Place flesh side down on the baking sheet.
-Roast for 45 minutes to one hour or until fork tender.
+- Rub cut side of squash halves with oil and sprinkle with salt.
+Place cut side down on the prepared baking sheet.
+Roast for 45 minutes to one hour or until squash is fork tender.

-- Once cool enough to handle, scoop out flesh and put in a large bowl.
-Add butter and milk and use a potato masher to mash the squash until you achieve the desired consistency.
+- Add milk and butter; choose sweet or savory additions.
+Use a potato masher to mash the squash until you achieve the desired consistency (see note).

-- You may use a hand mixer or an immersion blender if you prefer a smoother mash.
-I like a little texture in mine.
+- You may use an electric hand mixer if you prefer a smoother mash.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.